Marcos10PL/to-do-list/README.md

 # to-do-list

-An interactive to-do list that can be freely managed and is saved when the website is turned off (the website continuously saves the list in cookies).
+The interactive to-do list that can be freely managed and is saved when the website is turned off (the website continuously saves the list in cookies).

 ## api for cookies